awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 + Amazon\-provided Elastic IPv4 addresses
 + Amazon\-provided IPv6 VPC addresses \(available only in the Los Angeles zones\)

-**To launch an instance in a Local Zone:**
+For more information about how to launch an instance in a Local Zone, see [Getting started with AWS Local Zones](https://docs.aws.amazon.com/local-zones/latest/ug/getting-started.html) in the *AWS Local Zones User Guide*\.

-1. Enable Local Zones\.
-For more information, see [Opt in to Local Zones](#opt-in-local-zone)\.

-1. Create a VPC in the parent Region for the Local Zone\.
-For more information, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon VPC User Guide*\.

-1. Create a subnet\.
-Select the Local Zone when you create the subnet\.
-For more information, see [Creating a subnet in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the *Amazon VPC User Guide*\.

-1. Launch an instance, and select the subnet that you created in the Local Zone\.
-For more information, see [Launch your instance](LaunchingAndUsingInstances.md)\.

 ## Wavelength Zones<a name="concepts-wavelength-zones"></a>